 Definitely the expectation for students to be accountable for what they do, not just at the middle and high school level, but at the primary level too.
 It’s not just thrown on them, it’s built from the student-teacher and parent-teacher relationships.
 It’s a tool that we start to give students at a younger age that they aren’t going to get at another school.

 I also love the autonomy that I have as a teacher.
 We can really make things more exciting and engaging.
-Math isn't something you'd normally think of as dynamic, but when you’re going over material such as area and perimeter and then looking at blueprints of houses on Redfin and Zillow, it becomes a really engaging, exciting activity.
+Math isn't something you'd normally think of as dynamic, but when you’re going over material such as area and perimeter and then looking at blueprints of houses, it becomes a really engaging, exciting activity.
 Last year, my third graders did that project, and they really enjoyed it.

 "Creating things that are memorable is important because we want them to have a lifelong love of our subjects as we do.